 Is your vagina super itchy?
 And you’ve noticed a change in your discharge?
-Your first thought might be: it’s a yeast infection.
+Your first thought might be: it’s a vaginal yeast infection.
 But itchiness and a change in discharge are common symptoms of other vaginal conditions that can mimic a yeast infection.

-1. Bacterial vaginosis (BV)
+1. Bacterial vaginosis

 Despite key distinctions between yeast infections and BV, BV is often misidentified as a yeast infection and vice versa.

-2. Cytolytic Vaginosis (CV)
+2. Cytolytic vaginosis

 This means that people with CV are often misdiagnosed with a yeast infection.
 Like many areas of vaginal health, there is limited research on CV, and officially, it hasn’t yet been classified as either an infection or an STI.
-What we do know is that CV doesn’t respond to antifungal medicines, which are a first-line treatment for yeast infections.
+What we do know is that CV doesn’t respond to antifungal medication, which is a first-line treatment for yeast infections.
 So, if you have symptoms similar to a yeast infection but your symptoms don’t get better after taking these medications, you may want to speak with your doctor about CV.

 Also, allergic reactions tend to worsen with repeat exposure to the irritant, so it can be useful to keep track of what your vulva has come into contact with to help identify the cause.